Nizom98/go-num-pager/README.md

 # Number pager

-Go-Num-Pager is a paginator client library for Go.
+Go-Num-Pager is a paginator library for Go.
 It helps you to paginate your data in a simple way.